Hanoi fun guide, beds to silk

 Dining out is one of the great pleasures in Hanoi and the city has some excellent choices, atmospheric, and relatively cheap.
 As night falls, the avalanche of cyclos, buses and cars subsides and visitors can venture onto the streets with a small measure of confidence.
 The pace is sedate though an occasional lady may approach you on a moped and enquire if you want “Boom boom”.
 On then with our Hanoi guide to the most interesting dining establishments.

 Tucked right under the Opera building next to an alfresco Highlands Coffee is the chic and upscale nineteen 11 (1 Trang Tien Street, tel: 3933-4801), a contemporary escape for fine dining in brick-and-wood surrounds.
 Good service, interesting menus (Vietnamese and Continental) and steep prices.
-The characterful Emperor restaurant villa closed and reopened as Club De L’Oriental (22 Tong Dam Street near the Opera House, tel: 3826-8801) just behind the Press Club in a nice renovated mansion with contemporary décor, saffron walls and plenty of brick and teak.
+Right behind the Opera House on a tiny street you'll find the unassuming Binh Minh Jazz Club which, judging by the photos, has seen its share of visiting greats.
+There's a live band set-up at one corner of the brick room.
+Cheerful and fun.
+Next door is a local snooker bar.
+Pop in for a go.

 For some real atmosphere plunge into the clamour of the Old Quarter close by Hoan Khiem Lake to the fabulous Green Tangerine (48 Hang Be Street, tel: 3825-1286, greentangerinehanoi.com) with its alfresco patio and signature blue-green doors leading into a small two-storey villa where you are assured of some rather innovative and tasty French and European treats.
 Food is excellent, if a tad pricey, and you can expect an extensive wine menu.